salehpramayuda/personal-expense-logger/README.md

 2. Logger-Object
     The Logger object will be responsible of accepting user input and constructing a Log object before sending it to the database.

+## SQLite Wrapper
+Main function of the wrapper is to maintain a connection to the database and provide CRUD-functionality.
+The wrapper will provide a few methods such as:
+- Open connection to *db*-file
+- Check connection with *db*-file
+- Create table if no table exist
+- Create entry in database table
+- Delete entry according to ID
+- Update entry according to ID
+- Get entry as ExpenseLog-object from database

 ## CLI-Application
 The CLI-Application will entail a few functionalities such as:
 - Adding a log
 - Removing a log with a specific Log-ID
 - Exporting expenses log between a certain time frame into readable format (csv)
+- Make simple report regarding overall spending, spending per category, budget left remaining
+-